๐ŸŒ Web Hosting

 • 24/7 phone + chat support โ€” reassuring for beginners

-• Email hosting included on all plans
+• Email hosting included on all plans, indefinitely

-• 10 websites on Starter plan โ€” most generous entry limit
+• 10 websites on Starter plan โ€” most generous entry limit of the three

 • Slowest load times (~600ms) โ€” behind both competitors